-Perhaps we are wrong, but so far at least, we Americans call what we do "tenkara" even if it is not what the Japanese call tenkara.
+Perhaps we are wrong, but so far at least, we Americans call what we do "tenkara" even if it is not as narrowly defined as what the Japanese call tenkara.
 As an aside, what we call football is not what the rest of the world calls football and everyone (well, most everyone, seems to be fine with that.

 At first glance, Czech nymphing seems like a natural way to take advantage of tenkara rods' length.
 Developed by the Poles and refined by the Czechs, what we know as Czech nymphing is an outgrowth of European fly fishing competitions.
 Because attaching split shot to the leader is prohibited by competition rules, the flies themselves are weighted, often with tungsten, and have a narrow profile that allows them to sink quickly and fish deeply.
 The curved "scud hooks" ride with the hook point up, allowing the nymphs to be fished right on the bottom with less chance of getting snagged.

 With a relatively long leader and little, if any, fly line beyond the rod tip, the flies are flicked upstream and lead back down with a tight line.
 Strike indicators that are attached to the line are not permitted either, so a segment of hi-vis mono or hi-vis fly line backing is tied between the leader butt section and the tippet.

 European competition anglers have gradually used longer and longer rods, and the rods of choice now even approach the length of tenkara rods.
 Although a reel is part of the kit, it certainly isn't used except to hold the fly line (which also isn't really used).
 Casting is pretty much just flicking a fixed length of leader upstream.